renderedtext/semaphore-docs-new/source/docs/available-environment-variables.md

   </tbody>
 </table>

-More info about managing databases at Semaphore you can find [here](/docs/using-multiple-databases.html).
+You can find more information about available databases on Semaphore [here](/docs/database-access.html).